MuchMarts/MuchMarts/README.md

 - 👋 Hi, I’m @MuchMarts
--I'm a computer science student from University of Latvia.
+- I'm a computer science student from the University of Latvia.
+- I love tech and love breaking things :P